 29th March.
 The first album of new material from this new line up and since the return of Maddy Prior.
 A strong mix of traditional arrangements and original tracks, including 'Samain' by Rick Kemp and the title track by new boy Ken Nicol which was about the Siege of Latham House during the English Civil War.

-25 dates across April/May and a tour that was recorded and later released on DVD.
+25 dates across April/May and a tour that was recorded and later released on DVD and later again on CD ('Folk Rock Pioneers in Concert').
 5 tracks from the new album made it to the setlist and most of those had been seen on the previous tour.
 (Van Diemen's Land and Mantle of Green were the new additions).
 A significant amount of songs from 'Present' are still played but Prince Charlie Stuart, Tam Lin and 4 Nights Drunk make a return to the live shows, Prince Charlie Stuart was played in 1981/82 and at the Journey concert whilst 4 Nights Drunk did appear in the 80's occasionally.
 'Who Told the Butcher' is brought back in by Peter.
-Most tracks from this tour will appear on either 'Folk Rock Pioneers in Concert' (2006) and 'Sir James the Rose' is on the 'The Official Bootleg' (2004)
+All the tracks from this tour will appear on 'Folk Rock Pioneers in Concert' (2006) apart from Padstow and Thomas the Rhymer which were not played for much of the tour.

 23 dates.
 Included special 35th Anniv. concert at the Palladium where they gave away 'The official bootleg CD'.
-The tour was recorded for 'Live at a Distance' CD/DVD.
+The tour was recorded and some tracks appear on 'Live at a Distance'.
 Unsurprisingly the set list features songs from the new album as songs from 'Present' are slowly getting dropped.
-'London' is played for the first time since 1976 and Cold Haily Night, for the first time since 1971, apart from the Journey concert in '95.
-Thankfully both these tracks appear on 'Folk Rock Pioneers' live CD in 2006.
+'London' (which can be seen below) is played for the first time since 1976 and Cold Haily Night, for the first time since 1971, apart from the Journey concert in '95.
+Thankfully both these tracks appear on 'Folk Rock Pioneers' live CD in 2006 as bonus tracks.
+The non album track 'I live Not Where I Love' also makes an appearance for the first time since the 80's and is on the 'Live At A Distance' album.
 At the big London Palladium Gig Martin Carthy and Ralph McTell guested with Tim Harries stepping in for John Kirkpatrick who injured himself the night before.

 Van Dieman's Land; Cold Haily Windy Night; Four Nights Drunk; Drink Down the Moon; The Unconquered Sun; London; Down In Yon Forest; Babylon; Seagull; Bright Morning Star; I live not where I love (added after London gig) [interval]; The King; Today in Bethlehem; Sing with the Virgin Mary; The First Nowell; Silky; Let Her Go Down; Samain; Tam Lin Encores: See Amid the Winters Snow; All Around My Hat (Opened 2nd set for a couple of nights) ; Gaudete